 That is how I got my base for my Ecamm Live integration.
 I used their Ecamm Live custom profile and then customized it from there.

-The way I figured, they built their custom profile to be optimized for its use case.
-So why deviate too much?
+Loupedeck Live build their custom profile to be optimized for its use case, so I’m not going to deviate from that too much.

 But personalizing is essential, which we will get to in a bit.